Updated: Jan 6

 Customers want to buy from companies that, in their mind, care, i.e. Empathetic companies are more likely to be successful if storytelling is used to show their empathy.

-Stories can evoke emotions in a powerful way, considering people tend to make emotional decisions more often than rational ones.
+Stories can powerfully evoke emotions, considering people tend to make emotional decisions more often than rational ones.

 It is easier to remember stories than other types of content like statistics and facts.